This is a page that attempts to establish beliefs which are necessary for an adult view of the world in the 21st century.

 But the thing is, rational choice theory is wrong.
 It is not based in observation; rather it is the story of theoretical models misapplied to the real world.
-These models theoretically “elegant” but do not capture human behaviour (except, occasionally at the most macro level).
+These models are theoretically “elegant” but do not capture human behaviour (except, occasionally at the most macro level).
 That’s because they’re not based on human behaviour but rather humans as we’d like them to be.
 Because, though human beings are able to reason, we are also highly irrational.

 As animals who have evolved, human beings regularly use heuristics to solve problems, rather than objective, logical analysis.
-Which heuristics we use and how we and when we use them are partially determined by our genes (through our evolution) and partially determined by our environment.
-Our brains evolved to solve problems in different contexts than the society of the 21st century, so these heuristics often do not match our circumstances, leading to behaviour that is irrational.
+Which heuristics we use and how and when we use them are partially determined by our genes (through our evolution) and partially determined by our environment.
+Our brains evolved to solve problems in different contexts than the society of the 21st century, so these heuristics regularly do not match our circumstances, leading to behaviour that is irrational.
 We call these cognitive biases.

 Our Beliefs Condition Our Thoughts and Actions

-Our often-unexamined beliefs about reality shape the way we think about everything and how and why we act.
+Unexamined beliefs about reality shape the way we think about everything and how and why we act.
 That’s why beliefs are important.

 Human Behaviour at the Macro Level Cannot Be Used to Explain/Judge Individual Behaviour

-Human behaviour is relatively predictable at the macro level; many of the social sciences are based on this very idea.
-And human behaviour at the social and individual level is somewhat predictable in laboratory-type conditions.
+Human behaviour is relatively predictable at the macro level; many of the social sciences are based on this idea.
+Human behaviour at the social and individual level is somewhat predictable in laboratory-type conditions.
 But human life does not resemble a laboratory and no one individual is a proxy or bell-weather for a larger group.
 Using knowledge about the general behaviour of human beings at the macro level to predict individual behaviour in society is impossible.
 (If it was possible, there would be no crime, for example, because we’d know who will commit crimes and we’d stop them.)

 Macro theories of collective behaviour cannot predict individual behaviour, nor should they be used to judge people.